Article

 In response to these challenges, International SOS is launching a new AI capability within its risk management platform.

 Clients will be able to receive custom-drafted travel guidance and actionable insights, tailored precisely to their individual needs.
 Every recommendation is grounded in trusted intelligence, ensuring relevance, accuracy, and contextual depth.
-It represents an evolution to the type of modern, user-friendly and technologically advanced user experience that clients demand, while still being based on analysis from expert security professionals, ground-truthed by and unrivalled boots-on-the-ground capability.
+It represents an evolution to the type of modern, user-friendly and technologically advanced user experience that clients demand, while still being based on analysis from expert security professionals, verified by an unrivalled boots-on-the-ground capability.

 A mature governance framework is essential to ensure AI outputs are traceable, accountable, and verifiable.
 It must sit across the entire intelligence process, including not only the human-driven analysis but also the design, construction, and management of the AI tools themselves.